matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

   In the output, you should see the address where the contract was deployed to.

   ### Paying for deployment in ERC20 tokens

-  This section is optional, and is used to learn how to pay for the deployment of the smart contracts in ERC20.
+  This section is optional, and is used for learning how to pay for deployments of smart contracts in ERC20 tokens.
 To go straight to the front-end integration, click [here](#front-end-integration).

 Note that on the zkSync network, addresses of ERC-20 tokens are different from their addresses on Ethereum.
 So if, for example, you deposit an ERC-20 token to zkSync, the token address will not be the same as on Ethereum.
   To get the address of an ERC-20 token on L2, call the `getL2TokenAddress()` method from the `Provider` / `Wallet` class:
   ```typescript
   const L2_USDC_ADDRESS = await provider.l2TokenAddress(L1_USDC_ADDRESS)